Watering and fertilizing are important, but without core aeration, they can only do so much.

 - Your lawn will look greener and fuller.

 - You won’t need to water as much since it will soak into the ground more effectively.

 - Your lawn will feel soft, but not spongy, making it perfect for playing or hosting gatherings.

 - The grass will deal with extreme weather, including intense heat and cold, better than before.

 Of course, these are all signs of a healthy lawn, because that’s the ultimate result of aeration.

 You should have aeration done on your lawn both in the spring and fall to see the full benefits.
-Contact Gro Lawn to get a professional team to your yard, where we can perform aeration with expertise and care.
+Contact Gro Lawn's lawn specialists to perform aeration with expertise and care.